thatbudakguy/qg/notes/warmup-questions.md

 - What does your character see when they look in the mirror?
 - What is one way that someone can earn your character’s trust?
 - What is one thing your character has seen or done that no one would ever believe?
-- What is one goal your character hopes to accomplish in the next year?
 - What does your character look like when they get angry?
 - What is one sacrifice your character has made?
 - Describe your character’s aesthetic in one word.